SYNFLUX-LUMICALS Project

 © California Polytechnic State University

-Synchronization of photon, charge and molecule flows molecules for optimized conversion of sunlight into fuels and chemicals
+Synchronizing flux of photons, charges, and molecules for improved sunlight conversion into fuels and chemicals

 Keywords